 Download technical descriptions of OneSpin products and apps

-OneSpin’s Floating Point Unit (FPU) App is the industry’s first and only solution for the formal verification of floating-point hardware compliant to IEEE 754 standard.
+OneSpin’s Floating-Point Unit (FPU) App is the industry’s first and only solution for the formal verification of floatingpoint hardware compliant to the IEEE 754 standard.
 The FPU App includes a reliable, extensively tested model of floating-point arithmetic operations, optimized for formal analysis.
-Engineers can setup the app within minutes and uncover deep, obscure corner case bugs with minimal effort.
-The proven ability of FPU App to find bugs even on already verified production designs is testament to its maturity, effectiveness, and unprecedented exhaustive coverage of floating-point arithmetic operands.
+Engineers can set up the app within minutes and uncover deep, obscure corner-case bugs with minimal effort.
+The proven ability of the FPU App to find bugs even on already verified production designs is testament to its maturity, effectiveness, and unprecedented exhaustive coverage of floating-point arithmetic operands.

 OneSpin® 360 DV-Inspect™

 360 DV-Inspect automatically inspects RTL code once it has been compiled, without the need for any test bench setup.
 This code inspection comprises AutoLint and exhaustive formal analysis with interactive debugging, eliminating an extensive amount of early simulation and stimulus creation while identifying issues before they result in serious bugs.
 Thus, DV-Inspect lends itself as a sign-off criterion for handing off an RTL block to functional verification and integration into automated daily regression runs.

 OneSpin® 360 DV-Verify™